Portfolio Lenders Forum

-The CREFC Portfolio Lenders Bank Sub-Forum is formulating a response to the proposals in advance of the comment deadline of September 7, 2012.
-The response will focus on the significant impact the proposed rules will have on our industry from the whole loan, securitization and servicing rights perspectives.
-Calls are open to all CREFC Members, as we strongly encourage broad industry participation.
-If you would like to participate, please contact Stacy Stathopoulos, Vice President, Strategic Initiatives.
+The CREFC Portfolio Lenders Bank Sub-Forum formulated and submitted a response to the proposals in advance of the September 7, 2012 comment deadline.
+CREFC’s response focused on the significant impact the proposed rules will have on our industry from the whole loan, securitization and servicing rights perspectives.

 CREFC Responds to Proposed Basel III Rules (October 22, 2012)